Kona Bicycle Company

 On January 19, 2022, the founders announced the sale of the company to diversified outdoor equipment maker Kent Outdoors.
+On April 19, 2024, Kent Outdoors began winding down operations with plans to sell the brand.

+On May 20, 2024, Dan and Jake announced that they had re-purchased the brand from Kent Outdoors with plans to re-launch it.

 Kona Factory Team

 Kona has a long-standing tradition in the support of bicycle racing, beginning with their first product designer Joe Murray who was also a two-time US National mountain bike champion.
 Many elite riders have been part of the Kona Team including 2012 Giro D'Italia winner Ryder Hesjedal (CAN),Two time World Champion cross country mountain biker 2001,2002 Roland Green (Can), World Downhill Champions Steve Peat (UK) and Greg Minnaar (RSA), 2004/2005 World Downhill Champion Fabien Barel (FR), World Cup Downhill Champion Tracy Moseley (UK), and US National Mountain Bike and Cyclo-Cross champions Ryan Trebon and Anne Knapp.
 Over 200 National and World Champions have been won by Kona riders.
 The current Kona Factory team competes in National and International events and includes riders from Canada, the UK, Australia, France and the US.